 Good Neighbour Development Policy

-On September 9, 2019, Coquitlam Council endorsed the Good Neighbour Development Policy.
-The Policy highlights the City’s bylaws, regulations, and policies, places greater onus on the developer to follow those regulations, encourages early and ongoing communication between the developer and the neighbourhood they are working in, and helps to protect and enhance the health of existing neighbourhoods and the natural environment.
+The City’s Good Neighbour Development Policy.
+The Policy places greater onus on the developer to follow City bylaws, regulations, and policies; encourages early and ongoing communication between the developer and the neighbourhood they are working in; and helps to protect and enhance the health of existing neighbourhoods and the natural environment.